Do not hesitage to reach us. We are at your disposal 24/7.

 Today you enjoy a full day of sightseeing in and around the site of one of Asia’s most magnificent archaeological ruins which were part of one of the most powerful kingdoms to rise in Southeast Asia.

-A picnic Khmer lunch near Srah Srang “The Royal Baths”
+A private picnic Khmer lunch near Srah Srang “The Royal Baths”

 Enjoy a traditional Khmer lunch at the beautiful traditional Khmer wooden house overlooking the royal bathing pool of Srah Srang regarded as the quintessential Angkor experience.
 In a serene setting amid the rural village atmosphere of Angkor, the traditional wooden house is the perfect private escape from the crowds and to wind down during the heat of the day while exploring the temples.

-Afternoon: The magical Ta Prohm & Angkor Wat until sunset
+Afternoon: The magical Ta Prohm & Angkor Thom Complex — the Great City of Jayavarman VII

 *** End of Service ***